 - Identify wild mushrooms

 - Make one-of-a-kind nature-themed artwork

-- Light and dark colors of paper OR a piece of glass/plexiglass
+- Light and dark colored paper or a piece of glass/plexiglass

 - Glass or bowl to cover the experiment

-- Place the glass over the cap and paper; let it rest for 24 hours.
+- Let the glass over the cap and paper rest for 24 hours.
 This time will allow for the spores to fall from the gills.

 © Photo by Derek SooHoo